What Causes Heel Pain?

 More info: Sever’s disease.

-It is important to have you in thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
+It is important to have you thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
 Heel pain can also be referred by a pinched nerve in your lower back eg sciatica.
 This can be tricky to diagnose and requires the professional opinion of an experienced spinal health care practitioner such as your physiotherapist.

 Who Suffers Heel Pain?